nastacio/nastacio.github.io/_posts/2023-02-20-rewriting-education.md

 With the pipeline of educational theory (and methods) lagging to the point where we risk retiring before those improvements reach us, it is a good idea to take a stroll up the production line and maybe pick out some exciting building blocks that may be a decade or two away from reaching our current position.

-As we walk up that production line, we find theories in reverse chronological order, with the oldest ones first (the ones we are practicing now) and the earlier ones last (the ones we may never get to practice.)
+As we walk up that production line, we find theories in reverse chronological order, with the oldest ones first (the ones we are practicing now) and the recent ones last (the ones we may never get to practice.)

 There are [many learning theories](http://www.ibe.unesco.org/en/geqaf/annexes/technical-notes/most-influential-theories-learning), but we went through a system heavily based on “behaviorist” and “cognitive psychology” learning theories.
 These are the two most prominent learning theories, with “constructivism” rounding out a de-facto triad — chime in the comments section if you spot your school having used something outside these three.